- Home

 If bowel cancer returns

-If the recurrence is confined to the bowel and nearby lymph nodes, you may be able to have surgery to remove the cancer.
+For some people, bowel cancer does come back after treatment, called a recurrence.
+Regular check-ups are important so if cancer comes back, it can be found early.
+If the recurrence is only in the bowel and nearby lymph nodes, you may be able to have surgery to remove the cancer.

 If bowel cancer has spread beyond the bowel (advanced or metastatic bowel cancer), you may be offered treatment, such as surgery, chemotherapy, targeted therapy, immunotherapy or radiation therapy.
 These treatments may remove the cancer, help control its growth and relieve symptoms.
 If your bowel becomes blocked, you will need urgent treatment.